Michael Herald, PharmD

 As the Residency Program Director, Dr. Herald played an integral role in the successful inaugural year of the Hazard ARH PGY1 Residency Program.
 Under his direction, the residency program was awarded a six year term for accreditation from the American Society of Health System Pharmacists (ASHP).

 Dr. Herald has cultivated relationships with several Colleges of Pharmacy and developed several pharmacy practice clerkship sites.
-He serves as a preceptor for five Colleges of Pharmacy and an advisor on various schools’ experiential education advisory councils.
+He serves as a preceptor for six Colleges of Pharmacy and an advisor on various schools’ experiential education advisory councils.
 He also serves as a preceptor for the University of Kentucky Rural Health Residency Training program for medical residents.

 Dr. Herald grew up in Southeastern Kentucky and now resides in Hazard, Kentucky.
 During his free time, he enjoys playing golf and traveling with his family.
 He is actively involved in many charitable ventures through his church and ARH.
 He is the proud father of two young sons.